Rondo capriccioso (Mendelssohn)

-The Rondo capriccioso, Op.
+The "Rondo capriccioso", Op.
 14, MWV U67, is a composition for solo piano by Felix Mendelssohn.
 The work consists of two linked sections: a lyrical Andante in E major and a virtuosic Presto in E minor.

 Mendelssohn originally composed the Presto as a standalone étude in 1828.
 In 1830, while in Munich, he revised the work for the pianist Delphine von Schauroth, adding the slow introduction to create the form it is known in today.
 The revised piece was published in 1831 by Pietro Mechetti.
-The Rondo capriccioso is thematically integrated, with the opening melody of the Andante forming the basis for the main theme of the Presto.
+The "Rondo capriccioso" is thematically integrated, with the opening melody of the Andante forming the basis for the main theme of the Presto.
 Its structure, combining a slow introduction with a fast finale, was influenced by the works of Carl Maria von Weber and served as a model for some of Mendelssohn's later compositions for piano and orchestra.
-Mendelssohn frequently performed the piece himself, and it quickly became a popular virtuoso showpiece in the piano repertoire.